alpyuzbasioglu/Data-Science-Bootcamp-Is-Bankasi/README.md

-# Zeppelin-Notebooks
+# Data Science Boot Camp

-This repository contains `Zeppelin` notebooks used as part of the learning material prepared for the "Turkiye Is Bankasi" Data Science Bootcamp.
+This repository contains `iPython`, `Zeppelin` notebooks and datasets used as part of the learning material prepared for the "Turkiye Is Bankasi" Data Science Boot Camp.